Werner-Staeblein/Project-2-modified-resubmit/README.md

 User does not have to finish a quiz round to be able to start a new quiz round.
 There is no score, however,  shown when user starts a new quiz round while the round was not completed with 10 questions answered.

-Interim scores for discontinued quiz rounds are not stored.
+Interim points achieved for discontinued quiz rounds are not stored.

 ### Opening Page | Instructions page